srilaasya/Ally-AGI-hack/README.md

 # Ally-AGI-hack
-Auto-generates code to make any website accessible
+Running LLMs locally to auto-generate code that converts any website to be accessible